yowhaneee/Ausena-Experiment-1/README.md

 UNPACKING LIST PROBLEM: Unpack the list writeyourcodehere into three variables, being first, middle, and last, with middle being everything in between the first and last element.
 Then print all three variables.

     def unpack_list():
-        # Prompt the user to enter a list of numbers separated by commas
+        # Make the user to enter a list of numbers separated by commas
         input_string = input("Enter a list of numbers separated by commas (e.g., 1,2,3,4,5,6): ")

         # Convert the input string to a list of integers